 A retainer works similarly to project-based pricing, but usually includes a few other perks in the package.

-For example, Lyon Content charges $1,499 per month for four 1,000-word SEO blog posts with one revision and SEO best practices.
-Moving up the tiers, we also charge $2,999 per month for six 1,500-word SEO blog posts, along with a content editor, premium SEO tech, and an account manager.
+For example, Lyon Content charges $1,500 per month for ongoing SEO blog posts with one revision and SEO best practices.
+Moving up the tiers, we also charge $2,000 per month for 4-8 1,000-word SEO blog posts, along with SEO strategy, 8 blog topics, and an account manager.
+Prefer to offload your entire blog strategy, from keyword research, content creation, to publishing and monitoring results?

 We like the retainer model because it helps our clients better prepare their budgets.
 They know exactly how much they’re paying every month in blog writing payments.
 Content is delivered to their inbox weekly, always, without fail.
 This makes it easy to meet your content quota for the month and know how much to budget for blog writing costs every single month.